“Bridger” A person who acts as go between or translator between the management of a business and it’s IT department or IT partners.

 In order to create and maintain a competitive advantage for the enterprise it is essential to combine deep understanding of the business, enlightened leadership and a thorough grasp of what IT can achieve.

-The business leadership are custodians of business strategy and direction and hold the deep understanding of the business.
+The business leadership are custodians of business strategy and direction and as a result, hold the deep understanding of the business.

 The IT department or partners hold the deep knowledge of how existing systems work, the impact of changes to them and what new technology is capable of.